iot-edge-foundation/iot-edge-beerlift/README.md

 * Two MCP23017 - i2c 16 input/output port expanders
 * Soil moisture sensor (Robodyn has an alog one which can also be used on a digital port)
 * Prototyping PCB boards, wires, etc

+The logic in this module is pretty bound to this hardware.
+If you use other sensors or expanders, you probably have to rewrite this module.

 # Azure IoT Edge